 - Top the steamed eggs with sliced scallions.

-- In a small pan over high heat, heat the oil until smoking.
-Carefully pour it over the scallions on the eggs.
+- In a small pan over high heat, heat the cooking oil until smoking.
+Carefully pour it over the scallions.

-- Drizzle soy sauce over the top and enjoy!
+- Drizzle soy sauce over the top and enjoy immediately.

 Tips & notes

-- Use lukewarm chicken stock should be between 98 to 105°F.
+- Use lukewarm chicken stock: Keep the stock between 98–105°F to achieve the smoothest, silkiest texture.